zhouruikang1024/PepGPL/README.md

 # Test our own model PepGPL
+Step1, you need to download ProtBERT, saved model parameters and test cases from the following URL.
+And then put prot_bertbfd file in the current directory.
+Put model_state_dict.pth and test_dataset.pkl in `./result` directory.

-Users can directly download our saved model parameters and preprocessed data features from the `./result` directory for model prediction.
+Step2, you can directly use our saved model parameters and preprocessed data features from the `./result` directory for model prediction.

 ```bash
 python predict.py